 My name is Sarah Levin and I chose the Washington Mentorship Program because I liked the idea of a close knit community.
 In Mentorship, the students take classes together and I met my best friends in the program.
 Further, I attained networking skills that I used to get another internship.
 I am currently an digital marketing intern with SEPA Power and I am still on track to graduate in 2020.
 Moreover, I am a history major and a marketing minor and I am also the philanthropy chair of my sorority.

 Xiaoqin (Sherry) Gui, WMP 2016Chongqing, China

-After being admitted to spring 2017 at AU, I decided to enroll in the Washington Mentorship Program in fall 2016.
-I thought it was a rare and unique opportunity for a freshman to have an internship experience.
-I interned as a graphic designer at STEMconnector and gained lots of practical skills.
-Also because of Mentorship, I am familiar with the process of applying for internships or jobs, and definitely feel more confident when I apply to other internships in the future.
-Now I am trying to keep myself involved around campus by joining American Word as well as build on my resume by applying for internships in Hong Kong for this upcoming summer vacation.
+I decided to enroll in the Washington Mentorship Program in fall 2016 because it was a rare and great opportunity for a freshman to have an internship experience.
+I interned as a graphic designer at STEMconnector and gained lots of practical skills and got to know the industry before even starting to take major classes.
+Also because of Mentorship, I am familiar with the process of applying for internships or jobs and definitely more confident when applying for other internships later.
+Now I am trying to keep myself active around campus as well as work with different groups to improve myself.